-The BSS-11 book stacker: for in-line connection to the Smartbinder delivery conveyor
+The BSS-10 book stacker: for in-line connection to the Smart-binder delivery conveyor

 The BSS-10 stacker may be fitting with Option SBCR which provides a bar code reader and additional controller for 'intelligent' stacking.
 This may be used, for example, to process signatures into 'book blocks' for in-line (or manual) feed into the Sprint-binder perfect binder (as part of the SB-4 system).
+It may also be used to determine which specific booklets are in each pile.
+An alternative version stacking system is available to include an automatic pile reject facility and/or a pile overflow collection conveyor.